Off-policy Reinforcement Learning with Optimistic Exploration and Distribution Correction: Experimental Results

 \subsection{Examine the Correction Ratio}

 To examine the quality of the learned distribution correction ratio, we propose to tackle a novel OPE setting that is more challenging than the traditional counterpart, where both the target policy and the replay buffer are changing.
+Following our Algorithm~\ref{alg} and the same experiment settings in Section~\ref{sec:avg_return}, we now use the following dual estimator defined in \citep{bestdice} to estimate the on-policy average per-step rewards $r^{\pi_T}_{on}$ (on-policy rewards) of $\pi_T$,